sidprobstein/rosette_api/README.txt

 them into lists by type.
 Finally, it merges those types with the input file, and writes the enriched file into the enriched subdirectory.

+Enrich.py will automatically use a saved response file instead of calling Rosette API.
+This allows you to modify the filtering and representation of the response without incurring charges.
+Just delete the enriched file before running enrich.py.

+If you want to get a new response file from Rosette API, delete the response file.
+It only makes senes to do this if your input file has changed, or Rosette has.

 Notes
 -----